American Registry for Internet Numbers: History

 The organization was formed in December 1997 to "provide IP registration services as an independent, nonprofit corporation."
 Until this time, IP address registration (outside of RIPE and APNIC regions) was done in accordance with policies set by the IETF by Network Solutions corporation as part of the InterNIC project.
 The National Science Foundation approved the plan for the creation of the not-for-profit organization to "give the users of IP numbers (mostly Internet service providers, corporations and other large institutions) a voice in the policies by which they are managed and allocated within the North American region.".
 As part of the transition, Network Solutions corporation transitioned these tasks as well as initial staff and computer infrastructure to ARIN.

 The initial Board of Trustees consisted of Scott Bradner, John Curran, Kim Hubbard, Don Telage, Randy Bush, Raymundo Vega Aguilar, and Jon Postel (IANA) as an ex-officio member.

 The first president of ARIN was Kim Hubbard, from 1997 until 2000.
 Kim was succeeded by Raymond "Ray" Plzak until the end of 2008.
 Trustee John Curran was acting president until July 1, 2009, when he assumed the CEO role permanently.

-Until late 2002 it served Mexico, Central America, South America and all of the Caribbean.
+Until late 2002, ARIN served Mexico, Central America, South America and all of the Caribbean.
 LACNIC now handles parts of the Caribbean, Mexico, Central America, and South America.
-Also, Sub-Saharan Africa was part of its region until April 2005, when AfriNIC was officially recognized by ICANN as the fifth regional Internet registry.
+Sub-Saharan Africa was also part of ARIN's region until April 2005, when AfriNIC was officially recognized by ICANN as the fifth regional Internet registry.

-On 24 September 2015 ARIN has declared exhaustion of the ARIN IPv4 addresses pool.
+On September 24, 2015, ARIN declared exhaustion of its ARIN IPv4 address pool.

-In 2022, ARIN changed its membership structure to allow end user customers to be considered service members, and in 2024 ARIN updated its membership structure to that ASN-only customers are treated as service members as well, while allowing any of these customers to participate in ARIN governance by requesting General Membership.
+In 2022, ARIN changed its membership structure to allow end user customers to be considered Service Members.
+In 2024, ARIN updated its membership structure to include ASN-only customers as Service Members.
+Any Service Member is eligible to participate in ARIN Elections by requesting General Membership.
 As a result, all organizations with Internet number resources under an ARIN agreement can participate in ARIN's governance.